Biodiver_CITY – Establishment of Interurban Corridors

 State of implementation/results

-- Website Biodiver_City (biocorredores.org/… ) and Facebook page: www.facebook.com/… inform about progress, events and products of the project..
+- The project website and Facebook site inform about current progress, events and products.